MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions-access.md

 > [!NOTE]
 > Team administrators can configure settings for their team's tools.
 Organization owners and members of the **Project Administrators** group can configure settings for all teams.
 To be added as an administrator, see [Add team administrators](../settings/add-team-administrator.md) or [Change project-level permissions](change-project-level-permissions.md).

-Access to the following tasks are controlled by each user's access level or by permission assignments.
+Access to the following tasks is controlled by each user's access level or by permission assignments.
 Members of the Readers, Contributors, or Project Administrators group are assumed to have Basic access or greater.

 ### General work item permissions